screwdriver-cd/guide/docs/user-guide/configuration/parameters.md

 These two examples above are equivalent.

-You can also define parameters with array to pick up from some candidates.
-The top value of the array is picked up as default, e.g `value1` is selected as default in the example blow:
+You can also define parameters in an array for drop down options.
+The first value in the array is picked up as default, e.g `value1` is selected as default in the example below:

 ```yaml
 parameters: